-There was no impact on the Company's consolidated financial statements upon the adoption of IFRS 15, as the Company does not have any revenue from contracts with customers.
+There was no impact on the Company's condensed consolidated interim financial statements upon the adoption of this new standard.

 A detailed summary of all the Company's other significant accounting policies is included in Note 3 to the September 30, 2019 annual consolidated financial statements.